basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 It magically detects when we enter or leave a directory and takes the appropriate actions to set or unset environment variables.

 For example you can setup a `.env` file in your project directory to automatically activate a virtual environment when you enter the directory.
-I frequently do something like this to activate a Python environment:
+I frequently create a `.env` file in a repo and activate a Python environment:

 ```bash
 conda activate myenv